oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-09-unsubscribe.md

 **Position**: bits 0 and 1 of the UNSUBSCRIBE Flags.

 Determines the existence of the Topic Alias or Topic Filter.
-Refer to [[2.4 Topic Types]](#topic-types) for the definition of the various topic types.
+Refer to [sec](#topic-types) for the definition of the various topic types.

 ### Packet Identifier{#uur---packet-identifier}